 Table H 101.8 in Appendix H is superseded in its entirety.
-The amended table is listed at the end of this Chapter.
+The amended table is listed at the end of this Chapter, as Table H-1.

 SECTION H 201.0 CAPACITY OF SEPTIC TANKS

 201.1 Minimum tank capacity.
 A minimum septic tank capacity of 1,000 gallons is required for each dwelling unit.